FPGAwars/apio/docs/command-execution.md

 )
 ```

-> The class `SConsManager` has a dedicated method for each Apio command that needs to invoke the SCons subprocess; in this case, we use the `build()` method to invoke the build functionality of the SCons subprocess.
+> The class `SConsManager` has a dedicated method for each Apio CLI command that needs to invoke the SCons subprocess; in this case, we use the `build()` method to invoke the build functionality of the SCons subprocess.

 ## 5. Creating the SCons parameters proto

 To invoke the SCons subprocess, the SConsManager collects the parameters needed for that specific SCons target, populates a protocol buffer of type `SconsParams`, and serializes it in text mode into a file called `scons.params` in the build directory for the SCons subprocess to find and deserialize.

-> The SCons manager passes parameters such as `fpga_id` in the protocol buffer because the `ApioContext` class is not used in the SCons subprocess, only in the parent Apio process.
+> The SCons manager passes parameters such as `fpga_id` in the protocol buffer because the `ApioContext` class is not used in the SCons subprocess, only in the parent Apio CLI process.

 > The `timestamp` is also passed in the SCons command line to verify that the SCons subprocess picked the correct params file.

-> Running Apio with `APIO_DEBUG=3` provides a detailed list of the parameters passed to the SCons subprocess.
+> Running Apio CLI with `APIO_DEBUG=3` provides a detailed list of the parameters passed to the SCons subprocess.

 Sample `scons.params` file